Substics/Immuno-Mod/readme.txt

 5. Our custom commands/features will be listed in the repo description as an update log & commands/features section.

-6. If you feel suspisious of this give us a break and just dont install it, no need to say 'I think this may be a virus 🤓'.
+6. If you feel suspicious of this give us a break and just don't install it, no need to say 'I think this may be a virus guys 🤓'.